-Grade 10 - 12 Year 1 credit This course follows: ACCP (TAC2010) and Teacher Recommendation

-This course provides classroom and laboratory experiences in the major areas of graphic design and production.
+Grade 10 - 12 1 credit Year Prerequisite: ACCP (TAC2010) and Teacher Recommendation This course provides classroom and laboratory experiences in the major areas of graphic design and production.
 This course includes the study of the fundamentals of elements and principles of design, colors, layering, layout, photography concepts, plagiarism, advertising and production techniques.
 Emphasis is on the creation of designs and products that meet specifications of clients and industry.
 Lab fees required for various projects throughout the year.
 Lab fees required for various projects throughout the year.

-TAN2400 GRAPHIC DESIGN TECH II
+TAN2400 GRAPHIC DESIGN TECH II Grade 11-12

-Grade 11- 12